StoneAgeFactorio/StoneAgeFactorio/README.md

 ## Tips
 * Stone Age is centered around tool use.
 Which tool you currently have equiped determines what resources you can mine, and what those resources yield.
-* Your goal is building a copper axe: that will let you mine every ore, rocks, etc..
-It wears out quickly though, so you'd do well to make an iron axe as soon as possible.
+* Your goal is building an iron axe: that will let you mine every ore, rocks, etc..
 * Once you clear the Stone Age, keep a backup iron axe in a chest in case your current axe wears out and you don't have the materials to make another one.
 * Stone Age technology breaks easily: always make more than one so you don't have to start from scratch if something wears out.
 * There are sand and clay patches around your spawning point that you'll need.
 Having trouble finding them?
 A deconstruction planner might help, provided you have a tool equiped that will let you mine sand / clay.